kirklandnuts/spotilyzer/README.md

 # Spring 2017
 Reverse chronological log of project evolution.
 Missing week 3 (whoops).
 ## Future plans
-All unrealized ideas to date that can segue into main project well
+All unrealized ideas to date that can segue into main project well (add everything we've missed)

 * Playlist generation from set of playlists
 * Build a 'musical profile'